-The constitution recognizes municipalities as "federal entities," which gives them the status of autonomous governments, with the ability to independently decide local policies.
+Local governments were key actors in the response to the pandemic in Brazil.
 At the onset of the COVID-19 pandemic, the national congress reaffirmed municipalities' power to implement containment policies (Law N° 13.979).
 The Brazilian Supreme Court further ruled that the federal government could not overrule the policies of local governments (Decision ADPF 672).
+The federal government primarily implemented social assistance programs and border restrictions, while largely refraining from imposing restrictions on mobility and gatherings within the country.
+Meanwhile, multiple states and municipal governments declared states of emergency and implemented containment policies such as commerce closures.
+Only a few local governments decided to go further and implement curfews and lockdowns.
+Section 5.2 and Appendix B3 provide more details about containment policies across municipalities and over time.